ani-memes/AMII/README.md

 Since it is a lot of work to use a menu to tag assets and most assets belong to one category, I figured this feature might be handy.

-When `Create AUto Labeled Directories` is enabled, MIKU will create all directories, associated with a specific asset category in your custom assets directory.
+When `Create Auto Labeled Directories` is enabled, MIKU will create all directories, associated with a specific asset category in your custom assets directory.

 Just add memes to the appropriate directories and when MIKU scans the custom assets directories, they'll add the